bitnissen/HTMS-ApiGateway/README.md

 ### ❌ Current status: Stub!
 Work in progress! ❌

-#### API Gateway-pattern inspired webservice for Kubernetes-hosted microservices.
-Highly dependent on the [Event-service](https://github.com/bitnissen/NodeJS-EventService/tree/master).
+#### API Gateway-pattern for efficiently proxying to our [Event-service](https://github.com/bitnissen/NodeJS-EventService/tree/master).
+Exposes the Event-service via regular REST as well as via Socket.io.

 ## Purpose